$ \Lambda_c $ semileptonic decays: Conclusions

 Finally, we analyze the semileptonic decay mode $ \Lambda_c \rightarrow \Lambda \ell \nu_\ell $.
 Our results exhibit a strong agreement with the experimental data, indicating that the QCDSR calculation can be applied to other charmed baryons, such as $ \Xi_c^{+(0)} $.
 Furthermore, there is still potential for further improvement in this method.
-The relatively large errors in the branching fractions compared to the experimental data suggest the necessity for further refinement.
+The relatively large errors in the branching fractions compared with the experimental data suggest the necessity for further refinement.
 One possible approach to address this issue is to calculate the contributions from radiation corrections, although this presents a significant challenge in the application of QCD sum rules.

 We thank K.S.
-Huang, L. Tang, and B.D.
-Wan for their meaningful discussions.
-This work was supported in part by National Natural Science Foundation of China(NSFC) under the Grants 11975236 and 12235008, and University of Chinese Academy of Sciences.
+Huang, L. Tang, B.D.
+Wan, and D.S.
+Ye for their meaningful discussions.
+This work was supported in part by National Natural Science Foundation of China(NSFC) under Grants No. 11975236 and No. 12235008, and the University of Chinese Academy of Sciences.